-Expansive UH study: Threat to humanity from climate change ‘much larger’ than previous reports suggest
+‘Scary’: Expansive UH study concludes threat to humanity from climate change ‘much larger’ than previously thought

 All those climate hazards add up.

-“Overall, our analysis shows that ongoing climate change will pose a heightened threat to humanity that will be greatly aggravated if substantial and timely reductions of greenhouse gas emissions are not achieved," the scientists concluded.
+“Overall, our analysis shows that ongoing climate change will pose a heightened threat to humanity that will be greatly aggravated if substantial and timely reductions of greenhouse gas emissions are not achieved," the scientists concluded, while urging society to take steps now to prevent the worst-case scenarios of climate change.

 The study, published in the journal Nature Climate Change, is one of the most comprehensive yet looking at the various impacts to human from a warming world.

-For the report, the team of scientists analyzed thousands of peer-reviewed scientific papers and found 467 ways in which human health, food, water, economy, infrastructure, and security have been impacted by climactic changes.
+For the report, the team of scientists analyzed thousands of peer-reviewed scientific papers and found 467 ways in which human health, food, water, economy, infrastructure, and security have already been impacted by climactic changes.

 Those climate changes range from drought to floods and from sea level rise to wildfires.